Open In Colab

 #plot admissions by department

-We have some categorical variables so let’s do some preprocessing!
+We have some categorical predictor variables so let’s do some preprocessing!

 Let’s one-hot-encode ‘dept’